Export Contact, Leads & Attachments from Salesforce to CSV

 After this, select the Folder where to place the result file(s).

-In the export package, you can optionally change default CSV options according to your needs.
+In the export integration, you can optionally change default CSV options according to your needs.
 The CSV options include the following: CSV Separator, Text Qualifier, Row Delimiter, Locale, Code Page.

 The most popular and frequently changed parameter is CSV Separator.
 It is a column separator, which can be a comma (,), a semicolon (;), a slash (/), or a vertical bar (|).
 By default, comma is used as a column separator.
 You can also enter a custom value to this box.